mdumke/paper-breakout/README.md

 # Breakout

 Another adaptation of the arcade game.
+[Try it](https://mdumke.github.io/paper-breakout/).

 ## Credits